sifis-home/wp3-solutions/edhoc-applications/README.md

 https://datatracker.ietf.org/doc/draft-ietf-core-oscore-edhoc/

 **DHT information**
-The client applications listen for messages from the DHT on the following topic:
+The EDHOC client applications listen for messages from the DHT on the following topic:
 * command_ed

-And provide their output on the following topics
+And provide their output on the following topic
 * output_ed

+Additionally, the CoAP client application listens for messages from the DHT on the following topic:
+* command_co

+And provides its output on the following topic
+* output_co

 The message structure is as follows:
 {"message": $payload, "topic": $topic }